Blog category: Mexican History

 August 26, 2016

-Felipe de la Garza was the most important military figure in Nuevo Santander (present-day Tamaulipas) during the 1820s.
+Felipe de la Garza was the most important military figure in Nuevo Santander (present-day Tamaulipas, Mexico) during the 1820s.
 He spent the early part of his military career in Texas.
 Though De la Garza remained on the royalist side during Mexico’s war for independence, he soon embraced revolutionary politics in the new nation.
 He became notorious for leading a failed revolt against Mexican Emperor Agustín de Iturbide.
 He later led Iturbide to his execution.